SingularityfForce/ai-edge-gallery-exp-tracking/README.md

 ## Fork and clone

-The `gh` CLI is used to create a fork and clone it locally.
-The following command was used:
+Use the GitHub CLI to create a fork and clone it locally:

 ```bash
 gh repo fork google-ai-edge/gallery --clone
 ```

-The fork was cloned into the `gallery/` directory, which is ignored in version control along with common binary assets.
+The fork is checked out in the `gallery/` directory.

+## Ignoring non-text files

+Binary assets and the entire `gallery/` directory are excluded from version control via `.gitignore` so only text files are tracked.